vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

-Vite's user config also extends from a environment config, letting users add defaults for all environments at the root level.
+All environment configs extend from user's root config, allowing users add defaults for all environments at the root level.
 This is quite useful for the common use case of configuring a Vite client only app, that can be done without going through `environments.client`.

 ```js
 export default {